EndlessReform/fish-speech.rs/README.md

 ### System requirements

+This port is based on [Candle.rs](), so we only support:

+- Nvidia GPU
-Nvidia GPU or Apple Silicon are highly recommended.
+- Apple Silicon
+- CPU

 CPU inference is supported as a fallback, but it's pretty slow.
 Please raise an issue if you want CPU accelerated.

+If you're using Windows, please follow the Windows guide for environment setup.
+It's a lot easier to get wrong than for Linux or Mac.

 ## Usage